johnofmars/mm-github-pages-starter/_pages/docs/basic_techniques.md

   <iframe src='https://gfycat.com/ifr/identicalmiserablehippopotamus?autoplay=0' frameborder='0' scrolling='no' allowfullscreen width='640' height='404'></iframe>
 </figure>

-If enemies do not retret after a single hit, then they _will_ die from the second one.
+If enemies do not retreat after a single hit, then they _will_ die from the second one.

 ### Blind Firing with Radar
 <figure class="video_container">